JBritton2343/JBritton2343/README.md

 - 👯 I’m looking to collaborate on ... any web apps using these technologies
 - 🤔 I’m looking for help with ... expanding my reptoir of coding languages
 - 💬 Ask me about ... react, python, and SQL
 - 📫 How to reach me: ...
-I can be reached via email @ jbritton854@gmail.com
+I can be reached via email @ jbritton854@gmail.com or @ LinkedIn @ https://www.linkedin.com/in/james-britton-a37469211/
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I lived in Germany when the Berlin Wall came down.
 -->